Withonours/withonours.github.io/README.md

 #### This is an MVP launching site.
 -  Make extra effort.
 There's a limited amount of clients we can serve, you can be part of this now or _wheNever_ you decide to stop wasting time.
--  We can save you from the plagues crawling inside your company, those who won't hesitate to take over command and kick you out, you've heard of them: silence, mediocrity and many others.
+-  We can save you from the plagues crawling inside your company, those who won't hesitate to take over command and kick you out, you've heard of them: silence, mediocrity and many _others_.
 -  It's worth noting that we take an 'open kimono' approach to doing business, **extraordinary** success will come swifter for those who understand what it means and adjust their ways.

 :fire: Be proud of your decisions, bring it on and hire Withonor **today**.